Don’t Fall Into the Turnover Trap – Do This Instead

 - Creative ideas for financing that allow the business to implement its strategy

 - It’s less costly.
 According to a study by the SHRM Foundation, research shows that direct replacement costs can reach as high as 50 to 60 percent of an employee’s annual salary, with total turnover expenditures ranging from 90 percent to 200 percent of annual pay.
+Use CFO.University’s Cost of Employee Turnover Calculator to estimate the cost of employee turnover at you company.
+The tool also calculates how much value you can create by reducing your employee turnover rate.

 - It improves morale.
-By calling in a mentor to upgrade its staff’s finance skills, the company shows its commitment to its employees.
+By calling in a coach to upgrade its staff’s finance skills, the company shows its commitment to its employees.
 It strengthens ties to the company and can be the key to winning the loyalty of talented workers.
 When a longstanding finance executive is replaced by a new CFO, it sends the message that company loyalty counts for little.

 In one growing company, the finance director lacked the skills to keep up with her job as it evolved.

 She had started as a combination of human resources, administrative and finance person.
 She had no in-depth financial education.
-By working with a finance mentor she evolved from being the company’s bookkeeper to its strategic business partner.
+By working with a finance coach she evolved from being the company’s bookkeeper to its strategic business partner.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.